Frequently Asked Questions

 We accept soil/sod at the current waste rate (see pricing page for current rates).

-The Region of Niagara holds hazardous waste days throughout the year.
-Check out their website to find out when there’s one in your area, www.niagararegion.ca.
+The Region of Niagara holds hazardous waste days throughout the year and operates multiple hazardous waste drop-off depots year-round.
+Check out their website for more information: www.niagararegion.ca.

 We accept water coolers, fridges, freezers, dehumidifiers, etc. at our facility.
 You will be charged $25 per unit as we need to have the refrigerant removed from the item before it can be disposed of.